-Failure to obtain approval or conditional approval on the third and final AOR will prevent the learner from progressing further in the doctoral program.
+Failure to obtain approval or conditional approval on the third and final AQR will prevent the learner from progressing further in the doctoral program.
 Learners then have two options available to them.
 The first is to transfer to a different program as described above.
 The second is to work on the proposal, attempting one final time to address all outstanding items, and use the Doctoral Academic Appeal option under University Appeal Procedures later in this handbook to appeal for one final review

-Doctor of Nursing Practice (DNP)
+College of Nursing and Health Care Professions Doctor of Nursing Practice (DNP)